 In the winter of 2010/2011, mass protests erupted against the corrupt regime and against social inequality and high levels of youth unemployment.
-In mid-January 2011 President Ben Ali and his family left the country; he died in exile in Saudi Arabia in September 2019.
+In January 2011, President Ben Ali and his family left the country; he died in exile in Saudi Arabia in 2019.

 After the toppling of the long-standing ruler some initial important steps were taken to put the country on a path towards democracy and the rule of law.
 International observers described the elections to the constituent assembly held in 2011, the first municipal elections in 2018 and the parliamentary and presidential elections held in 2014 and 2019 as free, fair and transparent.
 In 2014, a new constitution was adopted.
 Freedom of the press and freedom of opinion, which were previously severely curtailed, are largely being upheld.